 Measuring positive outcomes in youth justice requires a shift away from recidivism as the sole indicator of program effectiveness.
 A youth justice system embracing the PYD approach would gauge its success by tracking positive youth outcomes, such as the formation of strong and supportive relationships, academic engagement, labor market readiness, and improved socio-emotional skills.
 Continue reading Positive Outcomes

 As part of an ongoing evaluation of the Cure Violence strategy, researchers found the program was potentially associated with less support for the use of violence and greater confidence in police.
-In a series of neighborhood surveys, young men in areas with Cure Violence programs were less likely to use violence to settle personal disputes … Continue reading Repairing Trust
+In a series of neighborhood surveys, young men in areas with Cure Violence programs were less likely to use violence to settle personal disputes and more likely to rely on law enforcement.
+Continue reading Repairing Trust